Westdale, Hamilton: Present

 Although urban development has reduced the isolation once integral for Westdale's modelled environment, the Village persists as an established shopping destination for West Hamilton residents.
 The Westdale Village Business Improvement Association represents over 70 businesses located in the immediate Westdale area.
 The Westdale community is contained between Highway 403, Main Street and the areas east of McMaster.
-In addition to many small businesses, Westdale is also home to the Hamilton Aviary and Churchill Park, both situated on lands owned by Royal Botanical Gardens (Ontario), a grocery store, a branch of the Hamilton Public Library, and branches of three major banks.
+In addition to many small businesses, Westdale is also home to the Hamilton Aviary and Churchill Park, both situated on lands owned by Royal Botanical Gardens (Ontario), a grocery store, a branch of the Hamilton Public Library, the Westdale Theatre and branches of three major banks.

 Student housing

 The increase of McMaster's student population in recent decades has resulted in many Westdale homes being rented out to students.

 In 2006 a few Westdale homeowners calling themselves WADS (Westdale Against Drunk Students) staged a rally to protest the student population and called for the McMaster pub, Quarters, to be closed.
 McMaster responded by setting up a mediation between surrounding homeowners and student residents, as well as clarifying that Quarters closing would not fix the problems residents were facing, as students would just go to other bars located in Westdale.
 Over 200 people attended the rally.
 After a sting operation the Ontario Provincial Police charged the Bar with liquor license violations alleging the Bar over-served its student patrons.
 Recently, the Court of Appeal for Ontario found the bar had violated the law by over-serving a patron who went on to run down a pedestrian with his truck.
 The case, McIntyre v.
 Grigg, made Canadian legal history when it awarded punitive damages against a drunk driver.

 The Westdale Village BIA, the Ainslie Wood / Westdale Community Association (AWWCA) and McMaster University formed the Campus Town Association in late 2004.
 The CTA was formed to address concerns facing both the community and the university.

-In 2021, Hamilton City Council passed a Student Rental Bylaw designed to eliminate student rentals that exist in private dwellings.
-The bylaw is being rolled out in stages across the wards around McMaster University and Mohawk College.
-Although called a pilot designed to evaluate the effect of the bylaw, it does not have any presence in the Gibson neighbourhood where 60% of the residents live in rental units.
-There are also no criteria of what data is to be collected.
-The bylaw was taken from the Waterloo rental bylaw which was designed to provoke small landlords, such as senior citizens, from renting and thus into selling.
-Waterloo plans called for increased density around the university to handle student accommodation.
-Hamilton appears to want a return to a single family neighbourhood and lacks any plans for the needed replacement housing.